Bruno Mars

-Peter Gene Hernandez (born October 8, 1985), known professionally as Bruno Mars, is an American singer-songwriter and record producer.
+Peter Gene Hernandez (born October 8, 1985), known professionally as Bruno Mars, is an American singer-songwriter, record producer and dancer.
 Regarded as a pop icon, he is known for his three-octave tenor vocal range, live performances, retro showmanship, and musical versatility.
 He is accompanied by his band, the Hooligans.
 Raised in Honolulu, Mars gained recognition in Hawaii as a child for his impersonation of Elvis Presley, before moving to Los Angeles in 2003 to pursue a musical career.

 Mars established his name in the music industry as a songwriter and co-founder of the production team the Smeezingtons.
 He rose to fame as a recording artist after featuring on the US number-one single "Nothin' on You" (2009) by B.o.B.
 Mars's first three studio albums—Doo-Wops & Hooligans (2010), Unorthodox Jukebox (2012), and 24K Magic (2016)—found critical and commercial success, with the lattermost winning the Grammy Award for Album of the Year.
 The albums spawned multiple international hit singles, including "Just the Way You Are", "Grenade", "The Lazy Song", "Locked Out of Heaven", "When I Was Your Man", "Treasure", "24K Magic", "That's What I Like", and "Finesse".
 He also featured on Mark Ronson's 2014 single "Uptown Funk", which became Billboard's best-performing song of the 2010s.

-Mars's success continued throughout the 2020s.
-In 2021, he formed the musical superduo Silk Sonic with Anderson .Paak, and they released the 1970s R&B-inspired album An Evening with Silk Sonic, which contained the US number-one single "Leave the Door Open".
-Mars's 2024 chart-topping duets "Die with a Smile" with Lady Gaga and "Apt." with Rosé spent a total of 30 weeks atop the Billboard Global 200.
+In 2021, Mars released An Evening with Silk Sonic alongside Anderson .Paak, as the musical superduo Silk Sonic.
+The album contained the US number-one single "Leave the Door Open".
+Following two record-breaking number-one duets in 2024, "Die with a Smile" with Lady Gaga and "APT." with Rosé, Mars released his first solo album in ten years, The Romantic (2026).
+It spawned the successful singles "I Just Might" and "Risk It All"; the former became his first song to debut atop the Billboard Hot 100.

 Mars has sold over 150 million records worldwide, making him one of the best-selling music artists of all time.
-He has nine Billboard Hot 100 number-one singles and his 24K Magic World Tour (2017–2018) ranks among the highest-grossing tours in history.
-Mars's accolades include 16 Grammy Awards, 14 American Music Awards, 4 Brit Awards, 14 Soul Train Awards, and 8 Guinness World Records.
-He has been featured on Music Weeks best-songwriters (2011) and Billboards Greatest of All Time Artists (2019), as well as the Time 100 and Forbes Celebrity 100 lists.
-Mars was the first artist with six RIAA diamond-certified songs and the first artist to surpass 150 million monthly listeners on Spotify.
+He has ten number-one singles on the Billboard Hot 100 and the most weeks atop the Billboard Global 200 chart.
+Mars is the only artist to surpass 150 million monthly listeners on Spotify and the first to score six diamond-certified songs in the US.
+His 24K Magic World Tour (2017–2018) ranks among the highest-grossing tours in history.
+Mars's accolades include 16 Grammy Awards, 17 American Music Awards, 9 Billboard Music Awards, 5 Brit Awards, 7 MTV Video Music Awards and 14 Soul Train Awards.
+Time named him among the 100 most influential people in the world in 2011.